 The University of Texas System Board of Regents has a right to ownership of any invention in which it has an interest.
 Therefore, UTD does not have the authority to grant upfront commercial licenses to intellectual property generated through a sponsored research agreement.
 We can only grant upfront licenses for a sponsor to use for internal research and educational purposes, with an option to negotiate commercial licenses.
 In cases where joint inventorship results from collaborative agreements with industrial sponsors, joint ownership terms are negotiated as appropriate.
 UTD will normally grant the right of first refusal to the sponsor for an exclusive or nonexclusive license.
 Where UTD is a subcontractor to an industrial firm under a federally funded program, this policy remains the same with the exception that the federal government is granted non-exclusive rights for government use only.
 In addition, UTD must comply with certain government reporting and licensing requirements of the Bayh-Dole Act (P.L.
 96-517) for inventions resulting from federally sponsored research.
 Further information about patent and licensing policies can be obtained by contacting UTD’s Office of Technology Commercialization.

 Industry grants and contracts which support sponsored projects should include both direct and indirect costs.
-Current fringe benefit and indirect cost rates and bases are available from OSP.
+Current fringe benefit and indirect cost rates and bases are available from OSP and OTC.
 Where UTD is a subcontractor to an industrial firm under a federally sponsored program, the current federally negotiated indirect cost rates and historic fringe benefit rates will apply (unless the federal program specifies a lower indirect cost rate).

 Liability, Indemnification, Risk and Reasonable Best Efforts